-ALL STUDENT MUST turn in the following form:
+ALL STUDENTS MUST turn in the following form:

-Student Health History Form with authorized current Immunizations records from the student's medical provider
+• Student Health History Form with authorized current Immunizations records from the student's medical provider

-Please send all documentation to health@hiu.edu.
+Please send all documentation to health@hiu.edu

-If you are not in compliance with the Immunizations requirements, Hope International University has the right to put a hold on your student account.
+If you are not in compliance with the immunization requirements, Hope International University has the right to put a hold on your student account.

-Please direct any questions regarding health insurance and immunization to the Executive Assistant to Dr. Joshua Arnold, Vice President for Student Affairs.
+Please direct any questions regarding health insurance and immunization to the Student Affairs Office Manager.
 Phone: 714-879-3901 ext.
 2311, email: health@hiu.edu.